Fall of Tenochtitlan: Cortés plans and preparations

 Cortés's overall plan was to trap and besiege the Aztecs within their capital.
 Cortés intended to do that primarily by increasing his power and mobility on the lake, while protecting "his flanks while they marched up the causeway", previously one of his main weaknesses.
-He ordered the construction of thirteen sloops (brigantines) in Tlaxcala, by his master shipbuilder, Martín López.
+He ordered the construction of thirteen sloops or brigantines in Tlaxcala, by his master shipbuilder, Martín López.
 Cortés continued to receive a steady stream of supplies from ships arriving at Veracruz, one ship from Spain loaded with "arms and powder", and two ships intended for Narváez.
-Cortés also received one hundred and fifty soldiers and twenty horses from the abandoned Panuco River settlement.
+Cortés also received one hundred and fifty soldiers and twenty horses from the abandoned Panuco River settlement, as well as fifty soldiers and seven horses also from Panuco led by Miguel Díez de Aux, a fellow conquistador and the first mestizo in the history of America.

 A large source of succour for Cortés were the misguided expeditions by Francisco de Garay, the Governor of Jamaica, who kept sending ship after ship to aid his original Panuco venture long after it had been destroyed and abandoned; all of these ships and forces ended up reinforcing Cortés before the siege.

 Cortés then decided to move his army to Texcoco, where he could assemble and launch the sloops in the creeks flowing into Lake Texcoco.
 With his main headquarters in Texcoco, he could stop his forces from being spread too thin around the lake, and there he could contact them where they needed.
-Xicotencatl the Elder provided Cortés with over ten thousand Tlaxcalan warriors under the command of Chichimecatecle.
+Xicotencatl the Elder provided Cortés with over ten thousand Tlaxcalan warriors under the command of Chichimecatecuhtli.
 Cortés departed Tlaxcala on the day after Christmas 1520.
 When his force arrived at the outskirts of Texcoco, he was met by seven chieftains stating their leader Coanacotzin begs "for your friendship".
-Cortés quickly replaced that leader with the son of Nezahualpilli, baptized as Don Hernán Cortés.
+Cortés quickly replaced that leader with Ixtlilxochitl II, the son of Nezahualpilli, baptized as Don Hernán Cortés.

-After winning over Chalco and Tlamanalco, Cortés sent eight Mexican prisoners to Cuauhtemoc stating, "all the towns in the neighborhood were now on our side, as well as the Tlaxcalans".
+After winning over Chalco and Tlalmanalco, Cortés sent eight Mexican prisoners to Cuauhtemoc stating, "all the towns in the neighborhood were now on our side, as well as the Tlaxcalans".
 Cortés intended to blockade Mexico and then destroy it.
-Once Martin López and Chichimecatecle brought the logs and planks to Texcoco, the sloops were built quickly.
+Once Martin López and Chichimecatecuthli brought the logs and planks to Texcoco, the sloops were built quickly.
 Cuauhtemoc's forces were defeated four times in March 1521, around Chalco and Huaxtepec, and Cortés received another ship load of arms and men from the Emperor.